Russian oligarchs failed to get off EU blacklist

 When asked by EUobserver if Navalny's death would hasten its exit from the Russian market, OTP said on Tuesday it was not prepared "to sell our [Russian] subsidiary at deeply below its value" in order to quit Russia.

-Russia's killing of Navalny also changed nothing for Deutsche Bank, which replied on Tuesday by saying "we are winding down our remaining business" in Russia — in a snail's pace process that will pass its own two-year anniversary in March.
+Russia's killing of Navalny also changed nothing for Deutsche Bank, which replied on Tuesday by saying "we are [still] winding down our remaining business" in Russia — in a snail's pace process that will pass its own two-year anniversary in March.

 "On one hand we're telling people to prepare for war [with Russia], on the other hand, it's business as usual for our big firms and banks," an EU diplomat said.